Dispatch

 02

-Agents remember things
+Agents can remember things

 between sessions.